-The Holy Place, which I will refer to as the Sanctuary, was 40 x 20 x 30 cubits or 60L x 30W x 45H feet.
+The Holy Place, which I will refer to as the Sanctuary, was $40 \times 20 \times 30$ cubits or $60L \times 30W \times 45H$ feet.

 The Holy Place had activities throughout the day, including prayers, confessions, readings, teaching, learning, singing and music.
 These are the same activities Christians and Jews carry out whenever they gather for worship.
-Today, Christians enter churches as followers of Christ on the same level as the Levites, who were the only people who were allowed in the Holy Place in the temple.
+Today, Christians enter churches as followers of Christ on the same level as the Levites. who were the only people who were allowed in the Holy Place in the temple.
 1Pe 2:9 "But you are A CHOSEN RACE, A royal PRIESTHOOD, A HOLY NATION, A PEOPLE FOR God's OWN POSSESSION, so that you may proclaim the excellencies of Him who has called you out of darkness into His marvelous light; "Worshiping God is an exclusive activity for Christians and Jews.
-However, unlike the laws and rules of the Holy Place in both the Tabernacle and Solomon's Temple, all sinner are welcomed to hear the Gospel in places we dedicate to God as Houses of Worship.
+However, unlike the laws and rules of the Holy Place in both the Tabernacle and Solomon's Temple, all sinners are welcomed to hear the Gospel in places we dedicate to God as Houses of Worship.
 The message is always for the Christian and for anyone who will listen, including the Jews and Gentiles.

-If this was a church today, it would seat8 about 160 people comfortably.
+If this were a church today, it would seat 8 about 160 people comfortably.
 Questions: Is there any significance to the dimensions of God's Temple?